 Shockwave therapy is entirely non-invasive, meaning it’s much more affordable and far less risky than traditional treatments like orthopedic surgery.

-Dr. Gonzalez performs shockwave therapy on-site at Ankle and Foot Center of Florida.
-During treatment, he asks you to lie on an exam table, then places your foot and ankle on a soft, water-filled cushion and administers local anesthesia, ensuring you feel no pain.
-After the sedative kicks in, Dr. Gonzalez uses an ultrasound scan to get a better look at your plantar fascia or Achilles tendon.
+Dr. Gonzalez and Dr. Sanchez perform shockwave therapy on-site at Ankle and Foot Center of Florida.
+During treatment, you’ll be asked to lie on an exam table.
+Your provider then places your foot and ankle on a soft, water-filled cushion and administers local anesthesia, ensuring you feel no pain.
+After the sedative kicks in, they use an ultrasound scan to get a better look at your plantar fascia or Achilles tendon.

-After pinpointing the source of your discomfort, Dr. Gonzalez directs a series of electromagnetic pulses at the soft tissues in your foot and ankle, a process that causes microtrauma.
+After pinpointing the source of your discomfort, your provider directs a series of electromagnetic pulses at the soft tissues in your foot and ankle, a process that causes microtrauma.
 This microtrauma encourages your body’s natural healing processes by increasing blood vessel formation and boosting the delivery of nutrients to the affected area.

 Shockwave therapy is entirely non-invasive and uses no incisions, sutures, or stitches.
 A series of two to three treatment sessions spaced four to six weeks apart may provide significant relief from your symptoms.

-The only way to determine if you’re a good candidate for shockwave is to schedule a consultation with Dr. Gonzalez at Ankle and Foot Center of Florida.
-Following a comprehensive exam, review of your medical history, and discussion of your symptoms, he can formulate a treatment plan that aligns with your needs.
+The only way to determine if you’re a good candidate for shockwave is to schedule a consultation with Dr. Gonzalez or Dr. Sanchez at Ankle and Foot Center of Florida.
+Following a comprehensive exam, review of your medical history, and discussion of your symptoms, they can formulate a treatment plan that aligns with your needs.

 If chronic foot pain is preventing you from participating in activities you love, shockwave therapy is worth considering.
 Request your consultation today by calling or clicking the online booking tool.